-HomeStart's Board of Directors has overall responsibility for the establishment and oversight of HomeStart's risk management framework.
+HomeStart's Board has overall responsibility for the establishment and oversight of HomeStart's risk management framework.
 The Board has established the Asset and Liability Committee (ALCO) and Audit Committee to develop and monitor HomeStart's risk management policies.
-In addition, a Board Credit Sub-Committee has been formed to review and recommend approval of individual loan applications which will result in an aggregate exposure to the borrower $\geq$ \$3 million.
+In addition, a Board Credit Sub-Committee exists to review and recommend approval of individual loan applications which will result in an aggregate exposure to the borrower ≥ \$3 million.